throosea/queryman/README.md

 # Golang xml base DB Query Manager #

 Package throosea.com/queryman implements a xml base RDBMS SQL query infrastructure for Go.
+Queryman is an orm like mybatis(java) for golang.

 > current : tested with mysql 5.x